Federated Large Language Models: Current Progress and Future Directions

 \subsection{Applications}

-Researchers have explored various innovative approaches to applying FL in LLM-based systems across diverse domains, including multilingual processing, recommender systems, medical imaging, weather forecasting, and virtual reality services.
-These studies demonstrate how FL can be combined with other advanced techniques such as prompt tuning, personalization strategies, and domain-specific adaptations to enhance the performance and applicability of LLMs in real-world scenarios while maintaining data confidentiality and addressing the unique challenges of distributed learning environments.
+Researchers have explored diverse applications of FL in LLM-based systems across domains such as multilingual processing, recommender systems, medicine, weather forecasting, and virtual reality.
+These studies illustrate how FL can be integrated with techniques including prompt tuning, personalization, and domain-specific adaptations to improve model performance while preserving data privacy and addressing challenges inherent to distributed environments.